johnnynienstedt/4S_Pitching/README.md

 - Sequence+ - 4% / 5%

 # Insights
 4S+ has Josh Hader as the best per-inning pitcher in baseball, and Kyle Hendricks as the worst.
-It expects Hurston Waldrep to improve the most from 2024, and Nick Hernandez to regress the most.
+It expects Alexis Diaz to improve the most from 2024, and Robert Garcia to regress the most (in terms of SIERA).